 Carving a pumpkin allows you to celebrate Halloween in a low-key and creative way.
 Call up your closest friends and carve your gourds together while listening to Halloween music—and maybe even make a holiday cocktail!
 For an added bonus, cook all the pumpkin seeds post-carving for a seasonal snack.
 Again, this holiday is about you doing what feels best for you, so choose the activities you most enjoy.

 Last but not least: get out of town

 Just leave.
-Escape the madness and don't turn back.
-I’ve done this for a couple Halloweens and it was the best.
-I didn't experience any FOMO because I was on my own adventure doing things I love, like being in nature.
-It's truly okay to just opt out of the holiday altogether and use it as an excuse to do some exploring.
-One year, my husband and I drove a couple hours into the mountains and camped near an adorable town.
-We were close enough to walk into the town and enjoy wineries and boutique shopped, it was one of the best Halloweens ever!
+Escape the madness and don’t turn back.
+I’ve done this for a couple of Halloweens, and it was the best.
+I didn’t experience any FOMO because I was on my own adventure doing things I love—like being in nature.
+It’s okay to opt-out of the holiday altogether; go on an adventure instead.
+One year, my husband and I drove into the mountains and camped near an adorable town.
+We were close enough to walk into the town, and we spent the day visiting wineries and browsing boutique stores.
+It was one of the best Halloweens ever!

 All that said, with any holiday, enjoy the traditions or have fun creating your own.
-Allow yourself to enjoy it in whatever way feels right for you!
+Celebrate in ways that feel appropriate and comfortable for you!